Appearance

 The problem: A BUY signal at 1.1000 with an SL at 1.1050.
 The stop loss is above the entry, meaning price would need to move in your favor to trigger it.
 This is almost always a typo -- the provider meant 1.0950.

-How TTMT catches it: The SL Validator checks that the stop loss is on the correct side of entry for the given direction.
+How TTMT catches it: The stop-loss checks confirm the stop loss is on the correct side of entry for the given direction.

 | Direction | SL Must Be | Wrong-Side Example |